 If you or a loved one suffered a slip and fall accident caused by a hazardous condition on property owned by another, then you may be entitled to receive compensation to make up for your losses.
 It is a good idea to talk to a St. Charles slip and fall lawyer before answering questions from investigators and insurance companies.

 What you say could be taken out of context and used against you to deny liability.
-A well-versed attorney who understands slip and fall cases could evaluate your situation, explain your options for recovery, and fight to help you receive fair compensation for the harm you have suffered.
+A well-versed injury attorney who understands slip and fall cases could evaluate your situation, explain your options for recovery, and fight to help you receive fair compensation for the harm you have suffered.

 When Could a Property Owner Be Held Liable for Damages?

 Property owners are not automatically liable for everything that happens on their premises.
 To begin with, it is important to consider not only who owns the property, but who controls the condition of the property.

 For instance, a company may own a shopping center, but the conditions inside one of the stores would be controlled by the person or business operating that store.
-A slip and fall lawyer in St. Charles could investigate a slip and fall case to determine which parties may be held liable for conditions that caused the injuries.
+A dedicated lawyer in St. Charles could investigate a slip and fall case to determine which parties may be held liable for a person’s injuries.

 Which Dangerous Conditions Can Lead to Slip and Fall Accidents?